 - Wound care needed

-If a special surgeon is requested (frail, unstable, pyometra, etc.), select the appropriate box on the Veterinary Examination Record and fill in the requested surgeon’s name and place a piece of masking tape across the cat’s ventral chest noting the surgeon’s NAME.
+If a special surgeon is requested (frail, unstable, pyometra, etc.), select the appropriate box on the Veterinary Examination Record and fill in the requested surgeon’s name name on masking tape affixed to the medical alert tag.

 Request other procedures, if indicated.

-If the cat appears to have URI that has not been previously identified, affix an orange “URI” tag to the left front paw with rubber band.
+If the cat appears to have URI that has not been previously identified, affix an orange “URI” tag to the left front paw.

-If the cat has a medical condition that needs further attention at a subsequent station, affix a red “Medical Alert” tag to the left front paw with rubber band.
-Briefly note what needs attention and what station should provide it on the tape located on the back of the tag.
+If the cat has a medical condition that needs further attention at a subsequent station, affix a red “Medical Alert” tag to the left front paw.
+Briefly note what needs attention on the tape located on the back of the tag.

-If SQ fluids are indicated (late pregnant, lactating, dehydrated, URI, fever, other), record the volume to be given on the Medical Record.
-Affix a yellow fluids tag to left front paw with rubber band.
+If SQ fluids are indicated (late pregnant, lactating, dehydrated, URI, fever, other), record the volume to be given on the front of the Medical Record.
+Affix a yellow fluids tag to left front paw.

-If Convenia® is administered (severe wounds, pyometra, enucleation, amputation, fever, URI, etc.), record the dose in the Medical Record, then administer the injection and initial the record after administration is done.
+If Convenia® is administered (severe wounds, pyometra, enucleation, amputation, fever, URI, etc.), record the dose in the Medical Record, then administer the injection and initial the record after administration has been done.
+Also, record convenia, dosage given, time and initials of the person giving the injection on the front of the medical record.

-If Baytril® is administered (pyometra), record the dose in the Medical Record, then administer the injection and initial the record after administration is done.
+If Baytril® is administered (pyometra), record the dose in the Medical Record, then administer the injection and initial the record after administration has been done.
+Also, record Baytril, the dosage given, the time given and initials of the person giving the injection on the front of the medical record.

 Dispose of used syringes and needles in sharps container.
 Do not recap or reuse.